parker-macdonald/arctos/README.md

-# to-site
+# Arctos

-i need to come up with a better name
+Centralized online results and event management for Jugger.

-this is what the fog site always wanted to be
+Or, *what the fog site always wanted to be*